-SMC operations were inaudible during the day, barely audible during the evening and audible during the night-time period of the operator attended noise surveys at this location.
-SMC operations generated Laeq(15minute) contributions of <25 dBA during the evening and 24 dBA during the night.
-During the night-time period the SMC operations generated Lamax noise levels of up to 31 dBA.
+SMC operations were inaudible during the daytime and evening and barely audible during the night-time operator attended noise surveys at this location.
+SMC operations generated an LAeq(15minute) noise contribution of <25 dBA and an LAmax noise level of <25 dBA during the night-time at this location.